cta-observatory/pyirf/docs/install/developer.rst

   1. Fork the official `repository <https://github.com/cta-observatory/pyirf>`_ has explained `here <https://help.github.com/en/articles/fork-a-repo>`__ (follow all the instructions)
   2. now your local copy is linked to your remote repository (**origin**) and the official one (**upstream**)
-  3. execute points 3 and 4 in the instructions for :ref:`install-basic`.
+  3. execute points 3 and 4 in the instructions for :ref:`basic`.
   4. install *pyirf* itself in developer mode with ``python setup.py develop``

 In this way, you will always use the version of the source code on which you